becca-bailey/gatsby-site/_posts/2016-05-06-memoizing-in-clojure.md

 At first, my goal was just to implement the algorithm and make it unbeatable.
 But once I did that, I discovered a problem.
 It was unbeatable, but it wasn't fast.
 Just to get an idea, on a blank three-by-three tic tac board, there are 9!
 (362,800) possible game states.
 If you want to upgrade to a four-by-four board, it has has 16!
 (20,922,789,888,000) possible game states, which requires 57,657,600 times more calculating power than the three-by-three board.
 That's CRAZY.

-With the original algorithm, it took about 19 seconds for minimax to return the first move given a blank board, and about 2 seconds to return the second move.
+With the original algorithm, it took about 19 seconds for minimax to return the first move given a blank three-by-three board, and about 2 seconds to return the second move.

 ![minimax-time](images/Screen Shot 2016-05-06 at 3.44.58 PM.png)